With current political policies changing drastically as of late it appears I have transformed into a political junky simply to stay informed

 Watching the media stories flow one after the other it has became almost predictable and a constant source of amazement to me.
 I just cannot understand how the media allows themselves to be swallowed up in the propaganda game.
 Although not happening as frequently as it has in the past, when you are watching the nightly news keep an eye out for this ploy.

 The diversion technique reminds me of Harper's "nice hair" attack ads, but I won't go there.
 We'll leave that one to lie beside Harper's hair spray.
+Suffice to say that campaigns have gotten considerably more underhanded and it will take the alert mind to dig beneath the propaganda to unearth the reality.

 © 2019 Lorelei Cohen